Hilton Cheong-Leen

-Hilton Cheong-Leen, (6 August 1922 – 4 January 2022) was a Guyana-born Hong Kong politician and businessman.
+Hilton Cheong-Leen, (張有興; 6 August 1922 – 4 January 2022) was a Guyana-born Hong Kong politician and businessman.
 He is the longest uninterrupted serving elected officeholder in Hong Kong history as an elected member of the Urban Council of Hong Kong for 34 years from 1957 to 1991.
 He was also the first Chinese chairman of the council from 1981 to 1986.
 He had been a long-time chairman of the Hong Kong Civic Association, one of the two quasi-opposition political groups in the post-war Urban Council.
 From 1973 to 1979, he was appointed unofficial member of the Legislative Council of Hong Kong.
 From 1985 to 1988, he was again among the first elected members of the Legislative Council through Urban Council constituency in the first Legislative Council election in 1985.

 Early life and business career

 Cheong-Leen was born in Georgetown, British Guiana, on 6 August 1922 to a third-generation Chinese mother Elvira Cheong-Leen and father Edward Cheong-Leen who came through Hong Kong from China to join an uncle in Guyana.
 He was educated at Central High School in Georgetown.
 He moved to Hong Kong when he was around nine and went to La Salle College in Hong Kong.
 He had worked in a law firm, an import and export company and as a banker after school.

 After the fall of Hong Kong, he moved from Japanese-occupied Hong Kong to unoccupied territory in China, living with his family in Guilin where he worked for the American consulate, and also Kunming, finally returning to Hong Kong after the war.
 He was a journalist for a period of time, having been the Hong Kong correspondent the BBC.
 He was offered a job with the South China Morning Post but he followed his family's wish to go into commerce and set up his own import and export firm H. Cheong-Leen & Co. in 1945, importing gifts, premiums and watches.

 As a publisher, he also joined the Junior Chamber in 1953 and represented the chamber in the international conference of the Junior Chamber in San Francisco.
 He was for many years chairman of the Hong Kong Watch Importers Association.
 He continues to be the honorary life president of the Hong Kong Watch Manufacturers Association.